rishidhama/securevault/README.md

 If you encounter "Decryption failed: Error: Failed to decrypt password.
 Check your master key" errors, this usually indicates one of the following issues:

-1. **Master key not properly stored**: The master key may not be saved correctly in localStorage
+1. **Master key not properly stored**: The master key may not be saved correctly in sessionStorage
 2. **Master key corrupted**: The stored master key may have been modified or corrupted
-3. **Browser storage cleared**: localStorage may have been cleared, removing the master key
+3. **Browser storage cleared**: sessionStorage may have been cleared, removing the master key

 #### Solutions: